JUMP TO TOPIC [show]

 In triangle reflection, the point of the pre-image will have the same distance as that of the image’s point with respect to the line of reflection.
 This is one way to do this properly.

-- The points $A$ and $C$ are one unit away from the $x$-axis.
+and are one unit away from the -axis. - The point

-- Reflect the $x$-axis by plotting the image’s points right below the $x$-axis.
+-axis by plotting the image’s points right below the -axis.

 We use the same process when reflecting triangles over different lines of reflections.
 For now, let’s also take a look at how the coordinates change from the pre-image to the image.